 Developing new anti-inflammatory treatments

-Inflammation is a normal process which helps to protect our bodies from infection or damage.
+Inflammation is a normal process that helps to protect our bodies from infection or damage.

 After a stroke, there are higher than normal levels of inflammation in the brain.